pitekantrop/shittyprofiler/README.md

 ```php
 Profiler::mark('CustomMarker');
 ```
-To measure time between two markers you can set up them like this:
+It is also possible to measure time between two markers:
 ```php
 Profiler::mark('AnotherCustomMarker');
 // Some code